 It was a small part of the dairy-free, gluten-free pantomime.

 Pim Techamuanvivit, Chez Pim, Pumpkin Panna Cotta

-IV A man and a woman Are hungry.
 A man and a woman and a Brussels sprout salad

 Heidi Swanson, 101 Cookbooks, Shredded Brussels Sprouts & Apples

 I do not know which to prefer,

 The beauty of chestnuts

 The pie coming out of the oven,